Misfits-Rebels-Outcasts/ShaderMuse/README.md

 It is possible to develop a Metal Shader to generate the entire Fire Shader Photo Effect above.
 But instead, we have chosen to apply Digital Compositing concepts and created a node graph of CIFilter with a considerably basic Metal Shader to achieve the same thing.

-The advantage of doing this is we have surfaced many of the programming steps to something controllable by a user.
-For example, a graphics designer using an app that uses our Digital Compositing Shader node graph can easily swap in a better "fire" or "mask".
+The advantage of doing this is many of the programming steps is now surfaced and is controllable by a user.
+For example, a graphics designer using an app that uses a Digital Compositing Shader node graph can easily swap in a better "fire" or "mask".
 Or add additional steps to control the exposure or color correct their video.

-### Just in case, what is Digital Compositing?
+### Just in case: what is Digital Compositing?

 Digital Compositing (node-based) is the process of combining multiple seemingly simple nodes to render and achieve a desired result.
 The paradigm of a node-based tool involves linking basic media objects onto a procedural map or node graph and then intuitively laying out each of the steps in a sequential progression of inputs and outputs.
 Any parameters from an earlier step can be modified to change the outcome, with the results instantly being visible to you, and each of the nodes, being procedural, can be easily reused, saving time and effort.

-## Beyond a Node Graph
+## Beyond a Node Graph: Digital Compositing Pipeline

 We can also express the node graph above succinctly in English as a list of steps.